|

 album is apparently out-of-print, and in fact I wasn’t able to find it

-listed in any catalogs or on-line sites I’m aware of, but there are
+listed in any catalogs or on-line sites I’m aware of,

 some used copies floating around.